open-easyrtc/open-easyrtc/docs/easyrtc_server_msgtypes.md

  - **apiVersion** (required) Api version string.
  - **applicationName** (optional) Will default to the server default application.
- - **easyrtcsid** (optional) The easyRTC session ID which should be available in the browser cookie variables.
+ - **easyrtcsid** (optional) The EasyRTC session ID which should be available in the browser cookie variables.
  - **username** (optional)
  - **credential** (optional) (for enterprise, this would include the apiKey)
  - **setUserCfg** (optional) Contains all values from setUserCfg